President suspends parliament as Sri Lanka crisis worsens

 COLOMBO: Sri Lankan President Maithripala Sirisena suspended parliament Saturday to forestall a challenge against his surprise ouster of the prime minister, deepening a sudden swell of political turmoil in the island nation.

-Police cancelled all leave as tensions heightened in Colombo a day after the president dismissed Ranil Wickremesinghe and replaced him with controversial former strongman leader Mahinda Rajapakse.
+Police cancelled all leave as tensions heightened in Colombo a day after the president dismissed Ranil Wickremesinghe and replaced him with controversial former strongman leader Mahinda Rajapakse, who ended the country’s long civil war but was accused of rights abuses and rampant corruption.

 Parliamentary officials said the president had suspended parliament until November 16.
 Wickremesinghe had earlier demanded an emergency session to prove he still commanded a majority.